-The resettled refugee is issued a temporary residence permit valid for 4 years.
-Following the 4 years, the resettled refugee may apply for a permanent residence permit.
-When processing an application for permanent residence permit, the Danish Immigration Service takes into consideration among other things whether the resettled person has fulfilled the obligations of the mandatory introduction programme, see section 13.
-If the resettled person has not fulfilled the obligations of the mandatory introduction programme, new temporary residence permit instead of a permanent residence permit.
+The resettled refugee is issued a temporary residence permit valid for 5 years.
+After 5 years of stay in Denmark, the resettled refugee may apply for a permanent residence permit.
+In order get a permanent residence permit you must among others have passed a Danish Test and be self-supporting.
+If the resettled person does not meet the criterieas for permanent residence permit the Danish Immigration Service may choose to grant the person in question a new temporary residence permit instead of a permanent residence permit.
 Residence permits can always be revoked if they have been obtained on a false basis.